pinobatch/pently/docs/usage.md

   and no expansion synth has a CPLD replica as of 2016.
 * Envelopes have no release phase; a note-off kills the note abruptly.
-* No error checking for certain combinations that cause undefined behavior.
+* No error checking for obscure combinations that cause undefined behavior.
-* No graphical editor, unless you count using FamiTracker with ft2pently.
+* No dedicated graphical editor, though FamiTracker with ft2pently can use much of Pently's functionality.
 * Limit of 51 instruments, 64 sound effects, 25 different drums,
   255 patterns, and 128 songs.
 * The bottom octave of the 88-key piano is missing from the pulse